iampi31415/iampi31415.github.io/README.md

     git clone https://github.com/iampi31415/iampi31415.github.io
     ```

-- Visit the [repository], and click the green "Code" button and then the "Download Zip" one.

-The exercises are under `exercises/`.

 ## Book

 The book is at <https://iampi31415.github.io>.

-It can also be built locally with.
-This requires:

-1. `cargo install mdbook@0.5.1` and

-2. `mdbook serve --open` to build and serve.

-To download the book _without_ the need to compile:
+To download the book one of:

 - Clone the `gh-pages` branch: